Dataenthusiast23/LITA_Class_Records/README.md

 # LITA_Class_Records
-This is where i documented my first project while learning Data Analysis with the Incubator Hub
+This is where I documented my first project while learning Data Analysis with the Incubator Hub

 ### Project Title: Amazon Sales Analysis Report